quenio/ATN/Types/README.md

 StringMap :: String * [Natural] -> String
 ```

 Above, an instance of the `String` function (defined previously) may be used as a value, which will allow in this case a `StringMap` function to map a sequence of natural numbers to another `String`.
 (This is a basic definition of a cryptographic function.
-Any instances of `StringMap` may be considered an encryption algorithm, if obeying the principles of [cryptography](https://en.wikipedia.org/wiki/Cryptography).)
+Any instances of `StringMap` may be considered an encryption algorithm if they obey the principles of [cryptography](https://en.wikipedia.org/wiki/Cryptography).)

 In ATN, sequence types are equivalent to function types having `Natural` as the domain: